Agent+P: Guiding UI Agents via Symbolic Planning

 The pathfinding problem can be naturally cast into a classical planning problem, allowing us to leverage classical planners to compute the solution, i.e., the shortest path. \autoref{tab:utg_planning_mapping} illustrates the mapping from the UI automation domain to the classical planning domain, which is elaborated as follows: \begin{itemize}[noitemsep, topsep=1pt, partopsep=1pt, leftmargin=*] \item \textbf{States}: A planning state $s$ corresponds to the app being at a specific UI $u$.
 We can define a predicate $at(u)$ which is true if the app is currently on UI $u \in \mathcal{U}$.
 The state space $\mathcal{S}$ is the set of all possible UIs, $\mathcal{U}$. \item \textbf{Initial State}: The initial state $s_{init}$ is defined by the predicate $at(u_{init})$ being true. \item \textbf{Goal}: The goal $\mathcal{G}$ is specified by the condition that the predicate $at(u_{target})$ must be true. \item \textbf{Actions}: For each UI transition $(u_i, u_j)$ in the UTG triggered by an action $a = (w, e)$, we define a planning operator with precondition $at(u_i)$ and effects $\lnot at(u_i)$ and $at(u_j)$. \end{itemize} Following this formulation, we define a general PDDL domain file template applicable to any targeted UI automation task, as shown in \autoref{lst:domain_pddl}.
 Any specific user task, represented by UTG with a specified target UI, $u_{target}$, can be translated into a corresponding PDDL problem file via this template.
 For instance, to solve the ``Change the time zone'' task in the Simple Calendar Pro app, the UTG from \autoref{fig:utgCalendar} is converted into the problem file presented in \autoref{lst:problem_pddl}.
 This symbolic representation allows us to employ a classical planner to efficiently compute a valid and optimal sequence of actions to navigate the app from the initial UI, $u_{init}$, to the target, $u_{target}$.

 \oldnl\nl { }

-Algorithm~\ref{alg:sys} shows the workflow of \sys.
-Given a natural language goal specified by the user, \sys operates through four primary modules that interact in a continuous loop until the goal is achieved: the \textbf{UTG Builder}, the \textbf{Node Selector}, the \textbf{Plan Generator}, and the \textbf{UI Explorer}.
+\autoref{fig:overview} illustrates the overall architecture of \sys, while the step-by-step workflow is detailed in Algorithm~\ref{alg:sys}.
+Specifically, given a natural language goal specified by the user, \sys operates through four primary modules that interact in a continuous loop until the goal is achieved (success or failure): the \textbf{UTG Builder}, the \textbf{Node Selector}, the \textbf{Plan Generator}, and the \textbf{UI Explorer}.
 In the following subsections, we elaborate on the design rationale and functionality of each module.